 In 1994, Denver Water and state health officials determined that raising the pH of tap water could reduce its corrosive power, thereby reducing the likelihood of lead getting into water as it passes through customer-owned water service lines, household plumbing and faucets that contain lead.

 The pH level of drinking water varies based on a variety of factors, including the source of the water and the treatment steps that are needed.
-Increasing the pH of the water is proven technique used by many water utilities to protect customers from the likelihood of lead or other metals getting into drinking water.
+Increasing the pH of water is a proven technique used by many water utilities to protect customers from the likelihood of lead or other metals getting into drinking water.

-In Colorado, state health officials say that among water systems that serve more than 50,000 people, the City of Westminster, under the guidance of the Colorado Department of Public Health and Environment, has maintained a pH of about 8.5 to 8.6 in their drinking water for the last six years.
+In Colorado, state health officials say that among water systems that serve more than 50,000 people, the City of Westminster, under the guidance of the Colorado Department of Public Health and Environment, has maintained a pH of about 8.5 to 8.6 in its drinking water for the last six years.

 Other cities that adjust the pH of their water to levels above 8 on the pH scale include: